-Combining world-class clinical and drug discovery expertise, the team behind University of Edinburgh spinout Pheno Therapeutics is uniquely positioned to provide novel treatments that could halt the progression and alleviate the debilitating symptoms of multiple sclerosis (MS).
+Combining world-class clinical and drug discovery expertise, the team behind the University of Edinburgh spinout Pheno Therapeutics is uniquely positioned to provide novel treatments that could halt the progression and alleviate the debilitating symptoms of Multiple Sclerosis (MS).

 Pheno Therapeutics exploits the peerless clinical insight and vast drug discovery expertise of its two distinguished founders.
-Professor Neil Carragher is a phenotypic screening pioneer with over 25 years of translational research experience from within the pharmaceutical industry and academia; Professor Sidharthan Chandran is a world-leading regenerative neurology specialist and Director of both Edinburgh Neuroscience and the Anne Rowling Regenerative Neurology Clinic.
-The founders’ joint skillset, their utilisation of Professor Carragher’s Phenomics Drug Discovery (PDD) platform, and access to world-class facilities within the Edinburgh Medical School have combined to create the ideal conditions for accelerated novel discovery.
+Professor Neil Carragher is a phenotypic screening pioneer with over 25 years of translational research experience from within the pharmaceutical industry and academia; Professor Sidharthan Chandran is a world-leading regenerative neurology specialist.
+The founders’ joint skillset, their utilisation of Professor Carragher’s Phenomics Drug Discovery platform, and access to world-class facilities within the Edinburgh Medical School have combined to create the ideal conditions for accelerated novel discovery.

 A regenerative approach to MS

 MS is a devastating and unpredictable chronic disease of the central nervous system characterised by the immune system attacking and damaging the myelin sheaths that protect nerve cells.
 It affects 2.5 million people worldwide and is the leading cause of disability in young people.
 While some recently developed MS therapies can address the immune system aspects of the disease and reduce the frequency and severity of relapses, no current treatments can halt or reverse ongoing neurodegeneration.
 Pheno Therapeutics is poised to address that urgent and unmet clinical need.